 On July 19, 2019, in a Deed of Absolute Sale, the Parent Company purchased from previous individual stockholders their entire outstanding shares of URDC representing 100% ownership.

-The Parent Company partially paid the previous individual stockholders amounting to P1,184.70 million representing 50% of the total value of the shares.
-The Parent Company will settle the remaining balance amounting to P1,194.73 million in two separate installments due on September 16, 2020 and 2021, this is lodged in trade payables under "Accounts and other payables".
+The Parent Company partially paid the previous individual stockholders the amount of P1,184.70 million representing 50% of the total value of the shares.
+The Parent Company will settle the remaining balance amounting to P1,194.73 million in two separate installments due on July 16, 2020 and 2021.
+In July 2020, the Parent Company paid the amount of P716.84 million.
+The remaining balance is lodged in trade payables under "Accounts payables and accrued expenses".
 This is accounted for as acquisition of an asset that does not constitute a business and allocated the acquisition cost to inventory and investment property.